EhsanGLB/semiAnnuluBlockMeshM4/README.md

 # semiAnnuluBlockMeshM4
-This is a case to create a semi-annulus parametric geometry with m4 written based on foam-extend-4.1.
+This is a case to create a semi-annulus parametric geometry using m4 written based on foam-extend-4.1.

 ## Getting Started
 It is working on foam-extend-4.1